 If your flight doesn’t get cancelled but you need to change your plans, or you’re unable to travel due to border closures, unfortunately you might not be entitled to a refund unless you’ve booked a refundable ticket.
-But in this instance, most Australian airlines will let you cancel your booking for a travel credit voucher or change your booking without paying a change fee (see the section on change fee waivers below).
+But in this instance, most Australian airlines will at least let you cancel your booking for a credit voucher or change your travel dates without paying a change fee (see the section on change fee waivers below).

 Even if you are entitled to a refund from any of the airlines, keep in mind that it could still take several months to process.
 All airlines currently have a large backlog of requests and do not seem to be in a hurry to process them.